mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 ```

 :::info
-Only the **services** field must be necessarily configured for an application configuration to be valid.
+Only the `services` field must be necessarily configured for an application configuration to be valid.
 :::

 #### Configure Services

-The **services** field of an application is an object composed of properties that reflect the microservice configurations seen in the previous paragraphs.
+The `services` field of an application is an object composed of properties that reflect the microservice configurations seen in the previous paragraphs.

 Thus, if you plan to add a plugin, a template, or an example to your application you can follow the same configuration.
 Remember to add general details to every microservice, such as name and description.

 #### Configure Endpoints

-The **endpoints** field of an application is an object composed of properties named as the endpoints composing it.
+The `endpoints` field of an application is an object composed of properties named as the endpoints composing it.

 Here below are listed all the properties that must be provided for each endpoint:

-- **defaultBasePath**: the base path of the endpoint
+- `defaultBasePath`: the base path of the endpoint
-- **defaultPathRewrite**: the default path rewrite of the endpoint
+- `defaultPathRewrite`: the default path rewrite of the endpoint
-- **description**: a brief description (10 to 20 words) regarding the endpoint functionalities
+- `description`: a brief description (10 to 20 words) regarding the endpoint functionalities
-- **type**: a label to identify the type of endpoint:
+- `type`: a label to identify the type of endpoint:
-  - `custom`: linked to a microservice
+  - `custom`: linked to a Microservice
   - `crud`: linked to a CRUD collection
   - `view`: linked to a MongoDB view
-  - `external`: linked to an external proxy
+  - `external`: linked to an External Proxy
-  - `cronjob`: linked to a cronjob
+  - `cronjob`: linked to a CronJob
   - `cross-project`: linked to a cross-project proxy
   - `fast-data-projection`: linked to a Fast Data projection
   - `fast-data-single-view`: linked to a Fast Data single view
-- **tags**: array of strings to arbitrarily catalog the endpoint in the Console
+- `tags`: array of strings to arbitrarily catalog the endpoint in the Console
-- **public**: whether the endpoint should require authentication
+- `public`: whether the endpoint should require authentication
-- **showInDocumentation**: whether the endpoint should appear in the API Portal section
+- `showInDocumentation`: whether the endpoint should appear in the API Portal section
-- **secreted**: whether the endpoint should require an API key
+- `secreted`: whether the endpoint should require an API key
-- **service**: present only in custom type endpoints, identifies the microservice the endpoint is linked to
+- `service`: present only in custom type endpoints, identifies the microservice the endpoint is linked to
-- **collectionId**: present only in CRUD type endpoints, identifies the collection the endpoint is linked to
+- `collectionId`: present only in CRUD type endpoints, identifies the collection the endpoint is linked to
-- **pathName**: present only in CRUD type endpoints, identifies the path name of the collection di endpoint is linked to
+- `pathName`: present only in CRUD type endpoints, identifies the path name of the collection di endpoint is linked to

 :::caution
 When you add an endpoint to an application make sure the resource the endpoint is linked to (microservice, collection, etc.) is also present in the application configuration.